notMarkMP1/reels-cli/README.md

 > There is no built release for this project.
 Setting this up may be painful, and it is not guaranteed to work on all systems.
 For reference, I am using WSL2 (2.4.12) on Windows 11 with Ubuntu 24.04, using the default WSL terminal (non administrator).
 A terminal emulator with proper graphics support (think Kitty, etc.) would probably work better.
 Heavy tinkering will probably be required to get this working on your system, **use at your own risk**.

 > [!CAUTION]
 > **There are no guarantees that this will work on your system.
-I made this project for personal and educational use!!!**
+I made this project for personal and educational use!!!** Also, **instagrapi** is **not an official Meta API**, and is a violation of their TOS.
+Use your accounts with risk.
+My accounts have been flagged multiple times while using the unofficial API.

 ### Prerequisites